gongyisheng/cpython/MyExtensions/trie/README.md

 ```
 ### Known issue
 - Only support ASCII character for performance reasons.
 String with UTF8/UTF16 encoding should be parsed into ASCII before using trie.
+- If you need to continue to reduce the memory usage of trie tree, you can try Radix tree, Burst-trie tree or [HAT-trie tree](https://github.com/Tessil/hat-trie).
+[Detailed Doc here](https://tessil.github.io/2017/06/22/hat-trie.html)

+### ToDo
+- Add cmake, test cases, ci github workflow
+- Add pyi file for c interfaces, write a Trie Module in python
+- Experiment with KMP algorithm to improve performance (but may at a cost of large memory usage)
+- \[optional\]Add trie.delete() to remove a word from trie tree